Romulomdr/CSV-Extract-rabbit-spring/README.md

-# 📜 API to Extract CSV
+# 📜 CSV Extractor and Saver
-- ✨ Descrição

-Este projeto é dividido em dois microsserviços:
+This project is divided into two microservices:

 - **Producer**: Receives a .csv file via HTTP request, processes the records using Spring Batch and sends them in batches of 10 users to a RabbitMQ queue.